getjake/us_stock_wizard/README.md

 - Assuming your project is located at `/path/to/us_stock_wizard`, and your timezone is UTC-4, you can add the following cron job to your server:

+- Set up the database.
+Go to `./database/` directory, and run `docker-compose up -d`.
+Then, run `prisma db push` to create the database schema.

+- Set up the cron jobs.
+Run `crontab -e` to edit the cron jobs.
+Add the following lines to the file:

 ```bash
 # Update fundamental data every day at 9:30
 30 09 * * * python3 /path/to/us_stock_wizard/updater/get_fundamentals.py